Scottish football updates amid coronavirus pandemic

 Chairman Allan Maitland says clubs relegated from curtailed leagues should receive solidarity payments.

-Hearts are taking legal advice in the wake of relegation.
-They voted against the SPFL's resolution, with Budge alleging the league tried to exert "undue influence" on the ballot.
+The Tynecastle outfit voted against the SPFL's resolution, with Budge alleging the league tried to exert "undue influence" on the ballot.
 Hearts joined Rangers and Stranraer in a requisition to call for an independent inquiry, but it failed to garner enough backing.

-The Tynecastle club reached agreement with players over wage cuts of between 10% and 30%, while club captain Steven Naismith agreed a 50% drop.
+Hearts reached agreement with players over wage cuts of between 10% and 30%, while club captain Steven Naismith agreed a 50% drop.

-Hibs - who confirmed they backed the SPFL proposal - dropped from sixth to seventh when final top-flight placings were decided on a points-per-game basis.
+The Easter Road club - who confirmed they backed the SPFL proposal - dropped from sixth to seventh when final top-flight placings were decided on a points-per-game basis.

 Chief executive Leeann Dempster quit the SPFL reconstruction group to focus on "how and when football supporters can safely return to Scottish grounds".